 • While you’re in the neighborhood, check out the Burchfield Penney Art Center, at 1300 Elmwood, which features art by artists with local connections and the largest collection of works by Charles Burchfield, known for his inventive, fantastic depictions of nature.

-• Across the street from the Burchfield, Buffalo’s famous modern art museum is being expanded and updated.
-Come back next spring to take in the views at the new, sparkling glass atrium and design by Shohei Shigematsu and the paintings and sculpture of the reopened Buffalo AKG Art Museum.
+• Across the street from the Burchfield, Buffalo’s famous modern art museum has been expanded and updated.
+Take in the views at the new, sparkling glass atrium and design by Shohei Shigematsu, and the paintings and sculptures of the reopened Buffalo AKG Art Museum.

 • Jack Rabbit restaurant and bar at 1010 Elmwood is the Buffalo league’s kickball sponsor and post-game meeting spot.
 Thursdays at 8:30 p.m.
 Vanna Deux, a local drag queen, leads karaoke.
 On weekends, a 1990s-style Sunday brunch with live music.

 • Come during the Buffalo Bills season and join the pre-game, parking lot tailgating scene.